-Algeria’s wine industry only produced around 0.6 million hectolitres of wine in 2008.
-However, in 1962 Algeria produced 15 million hectolitres of wine.
-And this wasn’t a fluke, as Algeria was the most prominent wine exporter in the world for much of the first half of the 20th century.
+Algeria’s wine industry only produced around 0.6 million hectoliters of wine in 2008.
+However, in 1962 Algeria produced 15 million hectoliters of wine.
+Algeria was the most prominent wine exporter in the world for much of the first half of the 20th century.
 So what changed?

-In this post, we will go over how Algeria rose from not exporting wine till the 19th century to the king of wine exporter in the middle of the 20th century and back to non-exporter at the end of the 20th century.
+In this post, we will go over how Algeria rose from almost having no wine industry in the 19th century to a leader of wine exportation in the middle of the 20th century and back to non-exporter by the end of the 20th century.

 French Colonies in Africa